 For harsh environments with pressures to 500psi or more, stainless steel is generally the material of choice.
 Stainless steel float level sensors are constructed with dry contact hermetically sealed sensor elements set inside of a stainlesssteel sealed stem.

 Brass is highly resistant to petroleumbased liquids and a good choice for generators, transmissions and hydraulic systems.
 Other uses include lubricating equipment, waste oil recovery, refining and fuel processing equipment.

-Kynar (PVDF) is a high purity engineered plastic that offers resistance to harsh thermal, chemical and ultraviolet environments, and is often used in chemical and semiconductor processing at a fraction of the cost of Teflon.
+Kynar (PVDF) is a high purity engineered plastic that offers resistance to harsh thermal, chemical and ultraviolet environments, and is often used in chemical and semiconductor processing at a fraction of the cost of PTFE.